greghart/powerputtygo/sqlp/README.md

   ID int
   // Column specified with struct tag
   Name string `sqlp:"name"`
+  // Column that won't be written in writes, but will be read NumChildren int `sqlp:"num_children,virtual"`
   // Embedded structs should come in `_` separated (configurable)
   // Eg. child1_name, child2_name
   Child1 *Person `sqlp:"child1"`